ibantel/DSI_Data-Management-and-Integration/README.md

-# DSI_Data-Management-and-Integration_Group6
+# DSI_Data-Management-and-Integration
-Group project for the DSI PhD Programme (Group 6)
+Group project for the DSI PhD Programme